Elisa Godínez Gómez de Batista: Biography

-Godínez was born on December 2, 1904 in the village of Vereda Nueva in the Havana province (Ciudad de La Habana Province).
-Like Batista, she was of humble origin and was born in a small farmhouse, as one of nine children born to Salustiano Godínez y Córdoba and Concepción Gómez y Acosta.
+Godínez was born in a small farmhouse in the village of Vereda Nueva in Havana Province, as one of nine children born to Salustiano Godínez y Córdoba and Concepción Gómez y Acosta.

-Godinez married Batista in 1933.
-They had a son, Rubén, and two daughters, Mirta and Elisa Aleida.
+Godínez, who shared his humble origins, married Fulgencio Batista in 1926.
+They had a son, Fulgencio Rubén, and two daughters, Mirta and Elisa Aleida.
 They divorced in 1945.

 Godínez married her second husband, Máximo Rodríguez, a former member of the Cuban Congress, and they immigrated to the United States in 1959, settling in Miami, Florida.
 Rodríguez died in 1962, and Godínez resided in Miami until her death there on June 19, 1993, at age 88.

-One of her grandsons (the son of Elisa Batista) is Raoul G. Cantero III, a Justice of the Florida Supreme Court from 2002 to 2008.
+One of her grandsons (the son of Elisa Aleida Batista) is Raoul G. Cantero III, a Justice of the Florida Supreme Court from 2002 to 2008.